ocurity/dracon/docs/getting-started/tutorials/running-demos.md

 # Dracon Demos

-Example of running the the [Demo Dracon Pipelines](examples/pipelines/golang-project) where you get to see the results in kibana at the end.
+Example of running the the [Demo Dracon Pipelines](examples/pipelines/golang-project) where you get to see the results in Kibana at the end.

 ## Prerequisites

-- You have followed the [Getting Started with Minikube Guide](/docs/getting-started/minikube.md)
+- You have followed the [Getting Started with k3d Guide](/docs/getting-started/k3d.md).

 ---